 - Stock up on ingredients when they are on sale.
 When I find regular kitchen staples on sale, I buy a lot.
 I’m currently using a price book to track prices and that’s saving me money.
 For this recipe, keeping an eye on the price of flour and sugar can help keep the price down.

 - Buying in bulk – It’s rare that I would buy one bag of flour.
 I usually stock up when there are good baking sales.
 I also have gotten into the habit of buying cases of flour from Bob’s Red Mill.

-Spiced Carrot Bread
+Easy Carrot Bread Recipe

 - 2 cup neutral oil